kflau/corda-transact/README.md

 **Abstract**

-Dual Currency Investment (DCI) is a FX structural product that buy side quotes prices from different counter parties and places order to one counter party.
+FX structural product that buy side quotes prices from different counter parties and places order to one counter party.
 Traditionally a subset of data in buy side relational database is synchronized in the counter parties database using FIX when placing orders.
 This project simulates the operations in a distributed ledge manner.
 In blockchains technology, distributed ledge is publicly accessible, which is undesired behaviour in banking